Ireland 2025

 Relax on your own or take a day trip on a tour bus to beautiful West Ireland sites like the Ring of KerryDingle BayCliffs of MoherBlarney Castle.

-Our discussion with Regina continues with a focus on The Great Irish Famine.
+Our discussion with Regina focuses on The Great Irish Famine.
 The second half of the 18th century was the high point for the potato in Ireland.
 On the eve of the Great Famine, however, only one variety, the Lumper was almost the universal food of the poor.
 Their dangerous reliance not simply on one food, but on one variety of potato which was highly susceptible to potato blight made inevitable the dire consequences of this fungal disease in 1845.

 Following the food history discussions, we will take a 30-minute train ride from Cork to Cobh, the emigration port for hundreds of thousands of Irish emigrants and the last port of call for the Titanic.
 Visit the Heritage Center (www.cobhheritage.com).